 This summer the church will offer an eight-week support group, led by bereavement counselor Ellen Theg, for persons struggling with grief and the aftermath of loss.
 The group will meet on Wednesday evenings via Zoom from June 24 through Aug.
 19 (skipping Aug.
 5).
 The cost is $100 for the full program, and enrollment is limited to seven persons.
 To register, contact Lance Hurst ([email protected]) by June 15.
 Financial assistance is available if needed.

 Asking for Help

 We may be limited to phone calls, emails and texts, but the church is here for you.
 If you want to speak with a pastor, if you need help with essential errands, if you are in need of food or shelter, please let us know.
-You can complete the Staying Connected form to tell us specifically what help you need.
+You can complete the Staying Connected form to tell us specifically what you need.
 All information will be held in confidence.
-You can also contact the Congregational Care office ([email protected]) or call the church at 212.247.0490 and leave a message for the pastor on call.
+You may also contact the Congregational Care office ([email protected]) or call the church at 212.247.0490 and leave a message for the pastor on call.

 Family Ministries on Zoom

 Every Sunday, it’s Toddler Time and Zoom Sunday School!
 If you have toddlers at home, our Little Lambs staff will read them a story and play games with them at 10 am.
 We’ll spend half an hour with the older kids, starting at 10:30 am.
 Family Ministries also offers the Parents Community Group (Zooming on Sunday mornings at 9) and Mom’s Bible Study (Wednesday mornings at 8).
 Youth Group gathers online with the Rev. Werner Ramirez on Thursday afternoons and on Sunday mornings.
 Email [email protected] to get connected with any of these online events!